Host scanner manual

 default(which means all modules except

 jar).
-This list will almost certainly change over time.
 May be present more than once to specify multiple modules to use.

 --static-scanner-path: The path to the Static Scanner binary, which is needed to run the Host Scanner with